Crataco/ai-guide/guide/bonus.md

 ### What are finetunes?

 _Finetunes are AI models trained using another model as a base.
-This gives it specific knowledge and a leaning towards a specific subject or format._
+This gives it specific knowledge and a leaning towards a specific subject or format while taking significantly less time to train than a model from scratch._

-_Here is my list of finetunes based on the model's target subject.
+_Here is my list of finetunes based on the model's expertise.
 Finetunes aren't exclusive to one use case, though.
 You can still use, say, a novel-friendly model for chatting purposes, with varying degrees of success._

-_Expect this to be messier than my other lists, and I only include notable finetunes.
+_Expect this to be messier and more opinionated than my model list, and I only include notable finetunes.
 The links may either link to the homepage or the direct download, so be warned._

 ***